seamless-medley/medley/packages/node-medley/README.md

 ## `requestAudioStream(options?)`

-Request for PCM audio data stream
+Request a PCM audio data stream

 `options?` is an `object` with:

-- `sampleRate` *(number)* - Sample rate for the PCM data, if omitted, the default device's sample rate will be used
+- `sampleRate` *(number)* - Sample rate for the PCM data.
+Defaults to the default device's sample rate if omitted.

 - `format` - Audio sample format, possible values are:
     - `Int16LE` - 16 bit signed integer, little endian